This will be my first massage. Is there anything I should know before you arrive?

 the Face and Scalp, others the Feet.
 Others, including athletes both professional and hobbyist do request Chest or Glute work or even Stomach work to help maintain wellness for a singers Diaphragm or

 to help relieve Constipation.
 It's really your session and always remember to communicate your specific needs to the practitioner no matter where you go for your bodywork.
 Also, always remember that

 this is legitimate professional work and, in NO way, should you ever feel pressured to let a practitioner work on an area that makes you uncomfortable in any way.

 Will I remain completely covered during the session?

 Only the parts of

 the body I am currently working on will be uncovered.
 The rest of the body will remain covered and I always tuck the sheet boundaries of the body part I do uncover to maintain the client's privacy.

-With regards to Stomach and Chest Massage, I always place a towel over the female clients breast area when working the Stomach and Chest.
-This was required by law in the US and I will ONLY make
+With regards to Stomach and Chest Massage, I always offer to place a cover over the female clients breast area when working the Stomach and Chest.
+This was required by law in the US and I will ONLY

 What will be expected of me during my session?